 CONNECT WITH US: Text COVIDNA to 67283

-The Massachusetts Department of Public Health has provided the following information
+The Massachusetts Department of Public Health has issued the attached guidance regarding Thanksgiving. https://www.mass.gov/news/thanksgiving-during-covid-19

 Wash your hands often with soap and warm water for at least 20 seconds.